ashwinravianandan/vimConfig/README.md

 # Vim Configuration
-I will be maintaining my vim configuration along with personal vim functions over here.
+I will be maintaining my vim configuration along with personal vim functions here.